Plumstead, Cape Town: History

 Plumstead was first mentioned when, in 1762, a large portion of the land beyond the Constantia Valley was granted to the free burghers Hendrick Jergens and Johan Barrens, who were Dutch settlers.
 They called the land Rust en Werk (Dutch for Rest and Work).

 Twenty years later the land was granted to Hendrick Bouman Brigeraad.
 After the decline of the Dutch East India Company, the British occupied the Cape.

-Henry Batt, a Brit, arrived in 1807, bought Rust and Werk, and renamed it Plumstead, after a district of London with the same name.
-He farmed the area for twenty six years, and died in 1833.
+Henry Batt arrived in 1807 from the United Kingdom, bought Rust and Werk, and renamed it Plumstead, after a district of London with the same name.
+He farmed the area for twenty-six years and died in 1833.

 The farm Plumstead was sub-divided and bought by Messrs.
 Higgs, Loubscher and Southey.
 Today, Plumstead consists of a mix of houses built in the 1940s and 1950s and more modern residences.

+The abolition of slavery in 1833 saw the emergence of a strong Muslim community in the area, resulting Plumstead becoming a focal point for the Muslim community in the southern Peninsula region.

 Geography

 The suburb is bordered to the east by the M5 freeway, and to the west by the suburb of Constantia.
 Traveling through Constantia, residents of Plumstead have quick access to Cape Town's other major freeway, the M3.

-The neighborhood is situated approximately 15 km from the CBD, 20 km from the V&A Waterfront, 20 km from Century City, 12 km from the coast (at Muizenberg), 60 km from Stellenbosch, and 70 km from Paarl.
+The neighbourhood is situated approximately 15 km from the CBD, 20 km from the V&A Waterfront, 20 km from Century City, 12 km from the coast (at Muizenberg), 60 km from Stellenbosch, and 70 km from Paarl.

-Plumstead is a medium-sized suburb (by area) in the context of Cape Town neighborhood sizes.
-The neighborhood is divided into three parts, bisected north to south by the M4, and east to west (through one half) by Victoria Road.
-The neighborhood contains many homes built during the 1940s, 1950s, and 1960s, and comprises mainly detached houses.
+Plumstead is a medium-sized suburb (by area) in the context of Cape Town neighbourhood sizes.
+The neighbourhood is divided into three parts, bisected north to south by the M4, and east to west (through one half) by Victoria Road.
+The neighbourhood contains many homes built during the 1940s, 1950s, and 1960s, and comprises mainly detached houses.
 Some homes have historic status.

 There are several recreation areas within the Plumstead Suburb, including Lympleigh Road Park (the largest parkland in the area), Waterford Park, Burnham Road Park, Churchill Road Park, Sovereign Road Park, Wicklow Road Park, Smith Road Park, and Dan Pienaar Park.